absinthe-graphql/absinthe/guides/complexity-analysis.md

 ## Token Limits

-To protect a service from invalid queries that could take considerable resources to parse, Absinthe includes a maximum limit on tokens in the GraphQL request document.
+To protect a service from invalid queries that could take considerable resources to parse, Absinthe offers the option to configure a maximum limit on tokens in the GraphQL request document.
 If the lexer encounters more tokens than this, it will stop the parse phase and return a phase error with the message `"Token limit exceeded"`.
-This limit is 15,000 by default and can be overridden by providing the option `token_limit` to `Absinthe.run`. `token_limit` could be an integer or `:infinity` for no limit.
+This limit is `:infinity` by default (no limit) and can be overridden by providing an integer to the option `token_limit` to `Absinthe.run`.